Skip to content

 Even though when I graduated from law school I was thinking of going to Ontario, and in fact was offered jobs in Ontario, for some reason I decided to go back to Yellowknife.
 Now that was sort of fortunate because the person who became my husband had just qualified as a dentist from the University of Glasgow and decided that he wanted an adventure and he wound up coming to Yellowknife.

 I worked there for five years in a high street practice.
 I did conveyancing, I did criminal law.
-There were these little communities that the court would travel to, we call them court circuits, and we would travel in a jet plane and it would be the judge, the court reporter, the prosecutor, me as a dense lawyer, the Mounty.
+There were these little communities that the court would travel to, we call them court circuits, and we would travel in a jet plane and it would be the judge, the court reporter, the prosecutor, me as a defence lawyer, the Mounty.

 We would arrive in these poor communities and you would wonder how these people would understand our different roles.
 But they would all show up in the little community hall and the judge would call them all in and he would say ‘if you’re going to plead guilty, speak to the prosecutor over there, if you want to plead not guilty, go speak to that young lady over there.
 She’s going to defend you.’